NoamLeabo/FaceBar_Web_Version/README.md

 The feed page now displayes all of your friends posts and 5 posts of non-friend users.
 Notice that you can only edit or delete your posts.

-Comments have been disabled in the current update (As they are a bonus), but they are added bback in the next update.
+Comments have been disabled in the current update (As they are a bonus), but they are added back in the next update.

 Work flow: